 A casual dollop of this zippy accompaniment does wonders atop smoked fish or roasted or grilled meat.
-(The 3 tablespoons of horseradish pack a punch, so you won’t need much!)
-But it also “cleans up” well with piping into fancier presentations, such as my smoked salmon-filled cream puffs, one of my New Year’s Eve staples.
+(Its three tablespoons of horseradish pack a punch, so you won’t need much!)
+But it also “cleans up” well when piped into fancier presentations, such as my smoked salmon-filled cream puffs, one of my New Year’s Eve staples.

-Also, it’s tough to whip the small quantity of cream called for in this recipe in most mixers (there’s simply not enough volume to make good contact with the whisks), so I usually whip a full cup and then portion off the 1/4 cup called for in this recipe.
+- Also, it’s tough to whip the small quantity of cream called for in this recipe in most mixers (there’s simply not enough volume to make good contact with the whisks), so I usually whip a full cup (8 oz/237 ml) and then portion off the smaller quantity called for in this recipe.

-- 1/2 cup drained sour cream (Be sure to include no liquid, just the thickest part of the sour cream.)
+- 1/2 cup (4.0 oz/113 g) drained sour cream (Be sure to include no liquid, just the thickest part of the sour cream.)

 - 3 tablespoons “squeeze-dried” prepared horseradish* (To squeeze-dry, place a generous amount of horseradish in a sieve over a bowl; then press it firmly with the back of a spoon or your clean fingers until it is as free of liquid as possible.
 Measure it only after squeeze-drying.)

 - 1/2 teaspoon freshly squeezed and strained lemon juice

 - 1/2 teaspoon Worcestershire sauce, or more to taste

 - 1/4 cup (1.0 oz/28 g) very stiffly whipped cream (Note: As indicated in “Prep Talk”, the cream is measured after it is whipped.)

 - Salt and pepper, to taste